-In June 2017, due to continued losses and the Company's limited ability to obtain additional loans from the banks, the Company obtained a loan of NIS 5.0 million (approximately \$1.4 million) from Nistec, the Company's controlling shareholder.
-On April 29, 2018, the loan terms were amended.
-Following the amendment, the main terms of the loan, with retroactive effect to June 2017, are:
+- In June 2017, due to continued losses and the Company's limited ability to obtain additional loans from the banks, the Company obtained a loan of NIS 5.0 million (approximately \$ 1.4 million) from Nistec.
+The terms of the loan were amended in April 2018, with retroactive effect as of June 2017.